amber-lang/amber-docs/docs/contribute/guide_book.md

 echo "Hello World"
 ```

-For a real example based on this guide you can check the [https://github.com/amber-lang/amber/blob/master/src/modules/builtin/cd.rs](`cd` builtin) that is also Failable.
+For a real example based on this guide you can check the [`cd` builtin](https://github.com/amber-lang/amber/blob/master/src/modules/builtin/cd.rs) that is also Failable.

 <details>
 <summary>Let's start!</summary>